TerranEncounter-cq/ECE445_ChipDispenser/notebooks/Qi/README.md

 7. Control system for managing the input and output processes

 The proposed system, in essence, aims to alleviate the labor-intensive and time-consuming process of chip distribution in large classes, while also enhancing accuracy.

+I took charge of the meeting to ensure that we stayed on track and worked effectively towards our goal of formulating a comprehensive design plan.

 ### Reflections & Next Steps
 Today's work resulted in a solid framework for our design project.
 The next steps will involve further development of each subsystem, starting with detailed design and part selection.
 It's important to remember that our success criterion involves the system's ability to correctly identify, store, and dispense chips, as well as form a regular bar shape in the storage system.
 We will also need to ensure that the system can handle a user-input mixture of chips and output specified chips in the correct numbers.